June 24, 2020,

 AUDES Group is the official licensee for Alfa Romeo apparel, a partnership that begins with a collection to celebrate the brand's 110th birthday.
 AUDES Group – the official clothing licensee – designs, produces and distributes its Alfa Romeo-branded collection worldwide.

 Born in 1910 in Milan, Italy, Alfa Romeo has designed and crafted some of the most stylish and sporty cars in automotive history.
-That tradition lives on today as Alfa Romeo continues to take a unique and innovative approach to designing automobiles.
-The Alfa Romeo Stelvio sets a new benchmark in performance, style and technology in an SUV.
+That tradition lives on today as Alfa Romeo continues to take a unique and innovative approach to automobiles.
+The Alfa Romeo Stelvio sets a benchmark in performance, style and technology in an SUV.
 The award-winning Alfa Romeo Giulia delivers race-inspired performance, advanced technologies and an exhilarating driving experience to the premium midsize sedan segment.
-The Giulia Quadrifoglio and the Stelvio Quadrifoglio feature Alfa Romeo’s most powerful production engine ever with unsurpassed 0-60 mph times of 3.8 and 3.6 seconds respectively, and embody Alfa Romeo's "la meccanica delle emozioni" (the mechanics of emotion) spirit.
+In early 2023, Alfa Romeo will offer its first compact SUV with the all-new Tonale.
+The globally available Tonale is part of a radical evolution taking place at Alfa Romeo, which looks ahead to a new era of electrification and connectivity.
 Alfa Romeo is part of the portfolio of brands offered by leading global automaker and mobility provider Stellantis.
 For more information regarding Stellantis (NYSE: STLA), please visit www.stellantis.com

 Follow Alfa Romeo brand news and video on: